shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What files were recreated when you typed `make` after typing `touch main.cpp`?
+ON SURVEY: What files were recreated when you typed `make` after typing `touch main.cpp`?
- (Answer on the google survey)

-7. Which command did NOT need to be run again when you used the `make` utility after typing `touch main.cpp`?
-(Answer on the google survey)
+7. ON SURVEY: Which command did NOT need to be run again when you used the `make` utility after typing `touch main.cpp`?

-8. Why did a command NOT need to be run again when main.cpp was touched/changed?<br>
+8. ON SURVEY: Why did a command NOT need to be run again when main.cpp was touched/changed?<br>

 \* Remember to submit the Google Form with your responses to Exercise 1 & 2 \*